uio-carpentry/2023-09-19-uio/index.md

 This workshop is teaching a lesson in [The Carpentries Incubator](https://carpentries-incubator.org/).
 Please check [the lesson homepage]({{ site.incubator_lesson_site }}) for a list of lesson sections and estimated timings.
 {% endif %}

+If you want to learn more about git and FAIR principles after this course we recommend joining the <a href="https://coderefinery.github.io/2023-09-19-workshop/">CodeRefinery workshop (Sep 19-21 and 26-28)</a>.

 {% comment %}
 Edit/replace the text above if you want to include a schedule table.